betterscientificsoftware/bssw.io/Site/Communities/ComputationalMolecular.md

-# The Computational Molecular Sciences Community
+# Computational Molecular Sciences Community

 Computational molecular science (CMS) encompasses the fields of quantum chemistry, materials science, and biomolecular simulation, including both atomistic and coarse-grained models — ranging from classical molecular dynamics to quantum mechanics and the hierarchy of models in between.